App Store vs. Google Play: A Comparison of App Store Optimization (ASO) Differences

 App Updates

-Apple App Store and Google Play also differ in how they allow you to update your apps.
 In the App Store, whenever you want to change anything about your app, you need to submit an app update in iTunes, including simple keyword changes, and you must wait for Apple to approve your changes before you can publish them.
 For Google Play, you can simply log in to your account and update your keywords and screenshots.
 Once you save your changes, they are available immediately.

 Other Factors